Healthcare and Life Sciences

 - Operation Smile – Transforming children’s lives through surgery, Operation Smile performs free medical procedures to repair cleft palates and other facial deformities for children in over 60 countries around the world.
 The organization’s headquarters are located in Hampton Roads, where it employs about 100 people.

 - Eastern Virginia Medical School (EVMS) - EVMS is one of the only schools of medicine and health professions in the nation founded by the community.
-EVMS Medical Group physicians care for more than 1,000 patients daily.
-It is estimated that that the regional economic impact of EVMS has grown to $824 million annually.
+EVMS Medical Group physicians care for more than 1,600 patients daily.
+It is estimated that the regional economic impact of EVMS has grown to $1.2 billion annually.

 - Naval Medical Center Portsmouth – 4,300 military medical personnel work to keep more than 420,000 active duty members, family members and retirees in Hampton Roads healthy.